Mizanur Rahman (cricketer)

-Mizanur Rahman (born July 30, 1991, Rajshahi) is a first-class and List A cricketer from Bangladesh.
+Mizanur Rahman (born 30 July 1991) is a first-class and List A cricketer from Bangladesh.
 He played for Duronto Rajshahi in the 2012 BPL tournament where he scored a half century on debut.

 In December 2017, he and Nazmul Hossain Shanto batting for Rajshahi Division against Dhaka Metropolis in the 2017–18 National Cricket League, made the highest opening partnership in a domestic first-class match in Bangladesh, scoring 341 runs.

 He was the leading run-scorer for Central Zone in the 2017–18 Bangladesh Cricket League, with 439 runs in six matches.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In December 2018, he was named in Bangladesh's team for the 2018 ACC Emerging Teams Asia Cup.